marcguery/varif/README.md

 # Examples

-1. Save all possible alleles regardless of their ASPs.
+1. Save all possible alleles regardless of their ASPs, processing in parallel 4 batches of 1000 variants.
     ```bash
     varif -vcf my_vcf.vcf -gff my_gff.gff -fasta my_fasta.fasta \
         -outfilename ./out/filtered-variants \
         --depth 5 --ratio-alt 0.8 --ratio-ref 0.2 \
         --fixed --all-variants --all-regions \
-        --output-vcf
+        --output-vcf --chunk-size 1000 --ncores 4
     ```

 2. Save alleles falling in a gene regardless of their ASPs with 10 bases upstream and downstream of the alleles.